To be competitive in the hospitality industry today, hotels must provide much more than a place to stay; they must provide an experience.

 6. Solicit guest feedback

-Guest sentiment in reviews and surveys will tell you exactly how guests feel about their hotel experience and what it will take to entice them back – and others like them.
+Guest sentiment in reviews and surveys will tell you exactly how guests feel about their hotel experience and what it will take to drive repeat business – and others like them.
 Respond promptly to both positive and negative reviews.

 Send surveys out via email or text after a guest leaves to collect feedback for internal review.
 Guests may be more candid and offer valuable feedback when not on a public forum.
 As a next step, you can send a review link to build your online reputation on the channels of your choice.